 - Use structured scorecards to evaluate responses.
 Rate each answer on 2–3 criteria rather than relying on overall gut feeling.

-- Review with your team — share recordings with hiring managers so they can provide input before the next round.
+- Review with your team — share responses with hiring managers so they can provide input before the next round.

-The right platform makes or breaks your one-way video interview process.
+The right platform makes or breaks your async screening process.
 Here's what to look for:

 - Candidate experience — is the interface intuitive?
 Can candidates complete it on mobile?

-- AI analysis — does it automatically summarize and score responses, or do you watch every minute manually?
+- AI analysis — does it automatically summarize and score responses, or do you review every minute manually?

 - Anti-cheating features — can it detect if candidates are reading from a script or using AI to generate answers?